cbrownstein-lambda/lambda-kb-articles/configure-bios-multi-gpu.md

    You should see `SrcValid-` and not `SrcValid+`.
 If you see `SrcValid+`, then ACS might be enabled.

-   **Note:** For machines with more than 255 logical cores, disabling the IOMMU might make the system unable to recognize the additional cores beyond 255.
+   **Note:** For machines with more than 255 logical cores, disabling IOMMU might make the system unable to recognize the additional cores beyond 255.

    To avoid this issue: